Phoenix Tries To Reverse Its 'Silent Storm' Of Heat Deaths

 Just as other places prepare for hurricanes, Phoenix aims to create a model program for coping with the temperature spikes and heat waves that scientists say are becoming more common across the country as the climate warms.
 That effort includes trying to actually lower the temperature of the city.

-Already, more people die from heat-related causes than from all other extreme weather events.
+Already, more people die from heat-related causes in the U.S. than from all other extreme weather events.
 And as with other disasters, the most vulnerable are the elderly, the sick and the poor.

 "Heat is like a silent storm," says Mark Hartman, Phoenix's chief sustainability officer.
 "Our goal is to actually say, 'To be heat-ready, here are all the things you need to do.' "